BrennerDesign/egofishinggear/_products/kryptek-fishing-tools/kryptek-mini-gripper-magnetic-release.md

 display_product: true
 forsale_online: true
 description: >-
-  The Best Mini Fish Gripper Tool On The Water featuring Kryptek Camo.
+  The Best Mini Fish Gripper Tool On The Water featuring Kryptek camo.
 Grip and lift your fish with the extra wide jaw and magnetic release.
 billable_weight: 6
 categories: